TylerSawyers/Vacation/README.md

-# Tyler Sawyers and Chris B.
+# Tyler Sawyers and Chris S.